void-linux/void-packages/Manual.md

   variable is required.
 - `go_package`: A space-separated list of import paths of the packages that should be built.
 Defaults to `go_import_path`.
-- `go_get`: If set to yes, the package specified via `go_import_path` will be downloaded with `go get`.
-Otherwise, a distfile has to be provided.
-This option should only be used with `-git` (or similar) packages; using a versioned distfile is preferred.
 - `go_build_tags`: An optional, space-separated list of build tags to pass to Go.
 - `go_mod_mode`: The module download mode to use.
 May be `off` to ignore